siddharth23k/EV-Smart-Management-System/README.md

 This project reproduces and extends ideas from the following research work:

 Wei Yang, Yu Huang, Kongming Jiang, Zhen Zhang, Ketong Zong, Qin Ruan,
-**“Method of Predicting Braking Intention Using LSTM-CNN-Attention With Hyperparameters Optimized by Genetic Algorithm”**,
+**"Method of Predicting Braking Intention Using LSTM-CNN-Attention With Hyperparameters Optimized by Genetic Algorithm"**,
 *International Journal of Control, Automation and Systems*, Springer, 2024.
 (https://link.springer.com/article/10.1007/s12555-021-1113-x)

 The original paper proposes an LSTM–CNN–Attention architecture for braking intention prediction using simulator-based driving data.

 This project reimplements the core architecture and introduces:
-- harder ambiguous synthetic datasets
+- Harder ambiguous synthetic datasets
-- systematic ablation studies
+- Systematic ablation studies
-- multitask learning with braking intensity regression
+- Multitask learning with braking intensity regression
+- **Genetic algorithm hyperparameter optimization** (as proposed in the original paper title)